Following on from Pt 1…

 A steep descent lay ahead – a little boggy and awkward in places…

-My orders were to cross the Mocha river to link up with the road to Urbina – but where, I wasn’t quite sure, as it wasn’t shown on my topo.
+My orders were to cross the Mocha river to link up with the road to Urbina – but where, I wasn’t quite sure.
 It took me an hour of traipsing through thick, uneven grasses and dodging ditches – crossing the same river a half-dozen times – before I tracked it down.
-Of course, at this point I could see there was a far easier way to connect it.

-Unfortunately, it was also at this point that I noticed, to my dismay, that my pedal had exploded during one of the river crossings.
-I’d have to make do.
+Unfortunately, it was also at this point that I noticed, to my dismay, that my pedal had disappeared during one of the river crossings.
+I’d have to make do, and ride the spindle, local style.
 At least the road from there was all but downhill….